Rotator Cuff Repair

 What Is a Torn Rotator Cuff?

-Connecting muscle to bone around your shoulder joint is a group of tendons called the rotator cuff.
+Connecting muscle to the bone around your shoulder joint is a group of tendons called the rotator cuff.
 These supportive tissues provide incredible support, allowing for a wide range of motion.
 If a major injury occurs to these tendons, it may result in a tear, a condition known as a torn rotator cuff.

 A rotator cuff tear is one of the most common causes of shoulder pain, especially among those who are middle-aged or older.
 This injury often occurs because of repeated use of the arm for overhead activities, such as playing sports.
 However, torn rotator cuffs are also a common injury that can happen due to motor vehicle accidents.